esp/esp-js/ReadMe.md

 ### Singleton

 If a registration is singleton this means the container will hold onto the object instance.
+Multipe calls to `resolve` with the same key will yield the same instance.
 When the container is disposed, and if the instance has a `dispose` method, this method will be called.